Mubelotix/lightGrep/README.md

 ## Rewriting in Rust

 I have found javacc unsatisfactory for this task.
-Thus, I have decided to [rewrite it in Rust](https://github.com/Mubelotix/faster-pest/blob/master/faster-pest/examples/lightgrep/main.rs) using [Pest](https://pest.rs/) through my highly overoptimized [faster-pest](https://github.com/Mubelotix/faster-pest) crate fork.
+Thus, I have decided to [rewrite it in Rust](https://github.com/Mubelotix/faster-pest/blob/master/faster-pest/examples/lightgrep/main.rs) using [Pest](https://pest.rs/) through my highly overoptimized [faster-pest](https://github.com/Mubelotix/faster-pest) crate.
+I have been working on this Pest alternative implementation after being unsatisfied with the performance of the original Pest crate, and have managed to make it 7 times faster.

 ### User-friendliness